-This position is based at the head office in Parktown, Johannesburg, but will require regular travel within South Africa.
-Overtime/weekends hours, overnight work trips and working in rural areas and/or under-resourced circumstances will be required from time to time.
+This position is based at the head office in Parktown, Johannesburg, but will require regular travel within South Africa and Sub Saharan Africa.
+Overtime/weekend hours, overnight work trips and working in rural areas and/or under-resourced circumstances will be required from time to time.
 This is a permanent position.

 Responsibilities and Duties

 - Contribute to research development, design, and implementation

 - Data collection and management, including: 1) developing standard operating procedures for data collection; 2) working with data capturers to collect high quality data; 3) organising and conducting data monitoring; and 4) creating analytical datasets.

 - Complex dataset creation and data manipulation working with large datasets using SAS, STATA or other database software

 - Analysing research data using standard epidemiologic research methods (e.g. logistic regression, Cox proportional hazards regression, etc.)

 - Working with senior researchers and principal investigators on the development of original research manuscripts and abstracts for publication and presentation.